sthaid/proj_hubble/README.md

 The Earth is assumed to be a perpetual observation station, existing from time 0.00038 byr to the distant future.

-The univers is flat, homogeneous and isotropic.
+The universe is flat, homogeneous and isotropic.
 The simulation makes no attempt to simulate fluctuations in the CMB, or in the distribution of galaxies.

 Galaxies are not moving.
 The apparent motion of galaxies is entirely due to the Hubble Flow.